rohanmulik/WNS-ANALYTICS-HACKATHON/README.md

 # WNS-ANALYTICS-HACKATHON

-# Problem Statement:-
+Problem Statement:-

-Predicting if the employee would get promoted or not.
+With the given data, predicting if the employee would get promoted or not.